espocrm/documentation/docs/extensions/voip-integration/starface-integration-setup.md

 ## Access control for users

 Make sure that your users have the access to the entity 'Calls'.

 * [Grant access to Calls](customization.md#grant-access-to-calls)

-## VoIP configuration for Docker containers
+## Setting up cron for Docker container

 To display pop-up windows for calls and correct working of the Starface VoIP extension in the Docker instance, you need to insert an additional line into the crontab.
 More [here](docker-container.md#docker-starface-line-for-crontab).